F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

             cipherText: '{{{ LOGGING_API_KEY }}}'
           compressionType: gzip
 ```
-  3. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (ex.
-S3, git, etc.)
+  3. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example, S3, git, etc.)
   4. Update the **bigIpRuntimeInitConfig** input parameter to reference the URL of the customized configuration file.
-  5. Update **secretArn** with Arn for your `YOUR_SECRET_NAME`.
+  5. Update **secretArn** with ARN for your `YOUR_SECRET_NAME`.
      - An IAM role will be created with permissions to fetch that secret.

 Also see the [BIG-IQ autoscale example](../bigiq/README.md) for how to pass a secret from secret manager and [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) for more examples.